-Carle Illinois College of Medicine (Carle Illinois) seeks to maintain a campus environment that is free of the illegal use of alcohol and other drugs and in compliance with applicable federal, state and local laws.
-Hospitals, health care systems and clinical training sites critical to the student’s medical education may have policies requiring drug testing.
+Carle Illinois College of Medicine seeks to maintain a campus environment that is free of the illegal use of alcohol and other drugs and in compliance with applicable federal, state, and local laws.
+Hospitals, health care systems, and clinical training sites critical to the student’s medical education may have policies requiring drug testing.

-Carle Illinois requires a 10-panel, drug test after matriculation.
-Also, the associate dean for student affairs may require an enrolled student to submit to a drug test at any time “for cause,” based upon:
+Additionally, the Associate Dean for Student Affairs may require a student to submit to a drug test at any time “for cause,” based upon:

-- Unauthorized use or possession of alcohol on campus or in a health care setting
+- Unauthorized use or possession of illegal drugs, alcohol, cannabis on campus or in a health care setting; or

 “Reasonable suspicion of substance abuse” may be based upon, but is not limited to, the following criteria: